Drive sales on autopilot with ecommerce-focused features

 That can negatively affect user experience and result in poor sales.
 This brings us to the next important question: What are the recommended WooCommerce image sizes?

-The best WooCommerce image sizes are dependent on several things, like:
+The best WooCommerce product image sizes depend on the following factors:

 - The Store user interface